chungdz/Image_retrieve/README.md

 Unzip all files, you can get two folders: *data* for trainset images and *sv_data* for testset images.
 Create foldler *~/ir/Image_data*, move two folders *data* and *sv_data* into this folder.

 ## Data prepocess
+Make sure that there are at least 32GB memory.

 At the root directory of the code, run the following instructions to generate dataset for training and testing:

 	python -m compcars.data_info --dpath=~/ir/